Nyoduma/Nurses-Infomation-System/Scripts/README.md

 #This is an information system used by nurses to manage patient information.
 #Create a new directory called scripts under the project folder Nurses-Information_system.
 #Start by creating an empty directory called templates inside the scripts directory.This will hold all the html files.
-#Created unit.db and deleted the file UnitDb.py as it had  errors.
 #Create a python file called HospitalDb.py under Scripts directory.Start by importing SQLite3 and the use the API
 #conn = sqlite3.connect('unit1.db') to connect to unit1.db.Then CREATE TABLE
 #creating table Patient.I Commited changes to git after creating table.